xrayer2000/PID-demo/README.md

 # PID-demo
-To demonstrate the three constants Kp, ki and Kd in a PID-regulator
+To demonstrate the three constants Kp, Ki and Kd in a PID-regulator